 Cardiopulmonary bypass (CPB) circuits are typically primed with ~1500 cc of volume (crystalloid, colloid, and/or blood).
-If a 70 kilogram male (~5 liter blood volume) is placed on CPB, one would expect his hematocrit to drop by 30-40% (hemodilution) with a subsequent decrease in systemic vascular resistance (SVR) – the primary mechanism why patients also become hypotensive immediately after initiating CPB.
+Thus, if a 70-kilogram male (~5-liter blood volume) is placed on CPB, one would expect his hematocrit to drop by 30-40% (hemodilution) with a subsequent decrease in systemic vascular resistance (SVR) – the primary mechanism why patients also become hypotensive immediately after initiating CPB.

 In fluid dynamics, we all remember that the pressure gradient between two points is equal to the product of flow and resistance.

-Hemodilution causes the viscosity (η) to drop substantially thereby decreasing the resistance (R) to flow.
+Hemodilution causes the viscosity (η) to drop substantially, decreasing the resistance (R) to flow.
 This resistance is essentially the patient’s SVR.
-By holding flow (Q) constant, a decrease in SVR (R) will decrease pressure (P) resulting in hypotension.
+Therefore, by holding flow (Q) constant, a decrease in SVR (R) will decrease the pressure (P), resulting in hypotension.